cmalven/guides/README.md

 # Guides plugin for Craft CMS

-An easy way to provide documentation in the Craft control panel.
+An easy way to provide documentation in the Craft CMS control panel.

 ---